FV101 Scorpion: Armament

 The Scorpion was armed with the low velocity 76 mm L23A1 gun, which could fire high-explosive, HESH, smoke and canister rounds.
 Storage was provided for 40 or 42 rounds.
 A 7.62 mm coaxial L7 GPMG (3,000 rounds carried) was also fitted, as were two multi-barrelled smoke grenade dischargers, one on each side of the turret.
 The main armament has an elevation of 35 degrees and a depression of 10 degrees; the turret has a full 360-degree traverse.
-The traverse was however hand-cranked, a cost-saving feature that made the turret relatively slow and laborious to traverse relative to other vehicles of its type.
+The traverse was however hand-cranked, a cost-saving feature that made traversing the turret relatively slow and laborious relative to other vehicles of its type.
 This gun was later deemed to be unsatisfactory, as RAF testing showed that the lack of a fume extraction system caused toxic fumes to enter the fighting compartment, endangering the crew's health.

+Some Scorpions used the Cockerill Mk3 90mm gun instead.
+This weapon could fire the following rounds: